partylikeits1983/financial-prediction-telegram-bot/README.md

 ### Installation:

-To run, install all dependencies then execute:
+To run, install all dependencies, change paths in python files for your machine, then execute:

 ```sh
 python3 main.py